OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ~~~

-** Checking for Over The Air (OTA) certs.
-On stock Android builds, OTA updates use Google's public certificates.
-If these certificates are missing, this indicates that a custom ROM is installed [3]. **
+Missing Google Over-The-Air (OTA) certificates are another sign of a custom ROM, as on stock Android builds, OTA updates use Google's public certificates [3].

 #### Static Analysis